jundalisay/sp/content/en/research/hume/treatise/book-2/part-3/section-10.md

 ---
 heading: Section 10
-title: "CURIOSITY, OR THE LOVE OF TRUTH"
+title: "Curiosity, Or The Love Of Truth"
 description: "Book 2 of The Simplified Treatise of Human Nature by Hume"
 c: "steelblue"
-weight: 4
+weight: 54
 writer:
   name: David Hume
   url: https://en.wikipedia.org/wiki/David_Hume